 The Judicial Panel on Multidistrict Litigation (a/k/a the "MDL Panel" or the "JPML") determines whether Federal cases brought in two or more Federal courts should be consolidated ("centralized") for purposed of discovery and other pre-trial matters.
-The JPML web site provides contact information, the Panel's Rules of Procedure, a list of current hearings, a list of current cases, the full text of recent Orders, and a list of articles and treatises on JPML practice.
+The JPML web site provides contact information, the Panel's Rules of Procedure, a list of current hearings, a list of current cases, the full text of recent Orders, and a list of Legal Resources (including a list of articles and treatises) on JPML practice.

 The JPML Rules of Procedure are also published in the United States Code Annotated (following 28 USCA 1407), United States Code Service (in the Court Rules volume following the Federal Rules of Civil Procedure), in volume 1 of Moore's Federal Rules Pamphlets, in West's Federal Civil Judicial Procedure and Rules, in O'Connor's Federal Rules: Civil Trials (Jones McClure), and probably lots of other places too.